itemzen/gridstack-blazor/README.md

 # GridStack.Blazor

-Blazor wrapper for the [gridstack.js](https://gridstackjs.com/) library, heavily based on the [BlazorGridStack](https://github.com/decelis/BlazorGridStack) wrapper.
+Blazor wrapper for the [gridstack.js](https://gridstackjs.com/) library.

+Credits go to the [BlazorGridStack](https://github.com/decelis/BlazorGridStack) project, on which this wrapper took inspiration.

 ## Installation